yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

         option ignore   1}}}
 This will make dnsmasq will offer up to 150 address leases, starting from address .100 of your network with a lease time of 12 hours. e.g. 10.0.0.100-10.0.0.249

+If you need to assign specific IP addresses to your workstations based on their MAC addresses, add the following for each ws to /etc/config/dhcp:
+{{{
+config host
+        option name config_item_name
+        option mac  de:ad:be:ef:aa:bb
+        option ip   192.168.1.5
+}}}
+''config_item_name'' is a configuration item name, you may use a hostname. ''mac'' should be the MAC of your workstation and ''ip'' is the IP to be assigned to the workstation.

 If you think dnsmasq is not offering addresses as configured, use ''ps w'' to see what command-line arguments it was run with:

 {{{